Functional Programming in Python: When and How to Use It

 What Is Functional Programming?

-A pure function is a function whose output value follows solely from its input values, without any observable side effects.
-In functional programming, a program consists entirely of evaluation of pure functions.
-Computation proceeds by nested or composed function calls, without changes to state or mutable data.
+A pure function is a function whose output value follows solely from its input values without any observable side effects.
+In functional programming, a program consists primarily of the evaluation of pure functions.
+Computation proceeds by nested or composed function calls without changes to state or mutable data.

 The functional paradigm is popular because it offers several advantages over other programming paradigms.
 Functional code is:

-• High level: You’re describing the result you want rather than explicitly specifying the steps required to get there.
+• High level: You describe the result you want rather than explicitly specifying the steps required to get there.
 Single statements tend to be concise but pack a lot of punch.

-• Transparent: The behavior of a pure function depends only on its inputs and outputs, without intermediary values.
-That eliminates the possibility of side effects, which facilitates debugging.
+• Transparent: The behavior of a pure function can be described by its inputs and outputs, without intermediary values.
+This eliminates the possibility of side effects and facilitates debugging.

 • Parallelizable: Routines that don’t cause side effects can more easily run in parallel with one another.